 Gold Coast Amateur Brewing Competition

-Thank you for your interest in the Gold Coast Amateur Brewing Competition organized by, judging held at Burleigh Brewing.
+Thank you for your interest in the Gold Coast Amateur Brewing Competition organized by, Judging held at Madocke Beer Brewing Company.

 You only need to register your information once and can return to this site to enter more brews or edit the brews you've entered.
 You can even pay your entry fees online if you wish.

 54 entries have been added to the system as of 9:01 AM, ChST, Wednesday 18 May, 2022.

 11 paid entries are in the system as of 9:01 AM, ChST, Wednesday 18 May, 2022.

 To add your entries into the system, please proceed through the registration process or log in if you already have an account.